Volatility Index Course - The VIX

 Michael Perrigo is a 15 year retail trading veteran who has mastered the art and science behind Equities, Futures, Commodities, and Forex charting structure and has a knack for teaching complicated strategies and making them simple for any new and or experienced trader to understand.

-His charting capabilities and trade execution against them has made him consistently profitable over the years and he is on track to retire financially independent at a very young age!
+His charting capabilities and trade execution against them has made him a remarkably consistent trader over the years!